Marketing campaign ready to launch but trapped by red tape and pending approval sticky notes

 A study by Kapost and Gleanster found that 92% of marketers cite approval delays as the top reason they miss deadlines.
 Not creative blocks.
 Not resource constraints.
 Just approvals.

-Why traditional approval workflows break down
+Why do traditional approval workflows break down?

 Most approval processes weren't designed.
 They evolved.
 Someone added a stakeholder here, a review step there.
 Before you knew it, you had a 15-person approval chain with no clear owner.